coingaming/moon-icons-base/README.md

 The whole workflow chain requires having/maintaining PATs:

 - Figma PAT (no expiry).
 Is used in AWS Lambda and fetch_svgs.yml workflow as secret.
-- GitHub YOLO organisation scoped to this repository PAT (requires yearly regeneration).
+- GitHub YOLO organisation PAT scoped to MDS icons repositories (name: "MDS icons automation".
+Requires yearly regeneration).
 Is used in AWS Lambda as secret.
-Good canditate in future to have automated token rotation set up.
+Good candidate in future to have automated token rotation set up.

 ## Reference architecture diagram